Search in content

 jehaniar@ksau-hs.edu.sa

-Ms. Areej Al-Jehani is a dedicated Teaching Assistant contributing significantly to the Cardiovascular Technology-Echocardiography program at the College of Applied Medical Sciences, King Saud bin Abdulaziz University for Health Sciences.
-A distinguished alumna of King Saud University, she holds a Bachelor's degree in Radiological Sciences, providing a robust foundation for her subsequent academic endeavors.
+Dr. Areej Al-Jehani is an accomplished Assistant Professor in the Cardiovascular Technology–Echocardiography Program at the College of Applied Medical Sciences, King Saud bin Abdulaziz University for Health Sciences.
+A distinguished alumna of King Saud University, she earned her Bachelor’s degree in Radiological Sciences, providing a strong foundation for her academic and professional journey.

-Currently, Ms. Al-Jehani is pursuing a PhD in Cardiovascular Sciences at the University of Birmingham, United Kingdom.
-Her doctoral research is focused on the critical task of phenotyping the right ventricle's structure and function through the application of echocardiography and cardiac magnetic resonance in the context of Arrhythmogenic Right Ventricular Cardiomyopathy.
+She later earned her PhD in Cardiovascular Sciences from the University of Birmingham, United Kingdom.
+Her doctoral research focused on phenotyping the right ventricle’s structure and function through echocardiography and cardiac magnetic resonance imaging, particularly in the context of Arrhythmogenic Right Ventricular Cardiomyopathy.

 Birth Date